Johnny Bucyk: Return to glory

 The 1970–71 season saw the Bruins break 37 individual and team league records en route to the best record in league history.
-Bucyk had his best statistical season, with 116 points and being the 5th player in league history to score 50 goals (on March 16, 1971) and the 5th to score 100 points (on March 13, 1971).
-He was named to play in his seventh All-Star Game, and further honored by being named as the league's First Team All-Star and being awarded his first Lady Byng Memorial Trophy as the league's most gentlemanly player.
+Early in the season Bucyk played his 1,000th NHL game on December 10, 1970, and had one of the best games of his career scoring 2 goals and 4 assists in a 8-2 Bruins win.
+Bucyk would later match this performance during a game on February 25, 1971, vs. Vancouver where he scored 3 goals and 3 assists in a 8-3 Bruins victory.
+Additionally he recorded a career high 5 assists on New Year's Day 1971 vs. Buffalo.
+Bucyk finished the year with his best statistical season, appearing in 78 games Bucyk scored career highs in goals (51) assists (65) and points with 116 making him the 5th player in league history to score 50 goals (on March 16, 1971) and the 5th to score 100 points (on March 13, 1971).
+He was named to play in his seventh All-Star Game, and further honored by being named as the league's First Team All-Star along with being awarded his first Lady Byng Memorial Trophy as the league's most gentlemanly player.
 At age 35, he was the oldest player in league history to score 50 goals (a record that stood until 2022 when broken by Alexander Ovechkin), broke the league record for assists and points by a left winger, and remains the oldest player ever to score 50 goals for the first time.
 He ultimately finished third in league scoring (behind Orr and Esposito), and second in goals and power-play goals.
 Among Boston's numerous records was having four hundred point scorers (Esposito, Orr, Bucyk, and Ken Hodge), the first time that had happened, only repeated by Edmonton in 1983, as well as finishing 1-2-3-4 in league scoring, also the first time that had happened, only repeated by the Bruins in 1974.

-The following year Bucyk had a 83 point season finishing eighth in league scoring.
-Then during the postseason he helped the Bruins win another Stanley cup in 1972 having a career best 20 points in 15 playoff games.
-He would remain a star for most of the 1970s, being named team captain again in 1973 and finishing as a top 10 scorer with 93 points.
-He would then once again win the Lady Byng again in 1974.
-Bucky scored his 500th career goal on October 30th 1975 in Bruins 3-2 victory over St Louis.
-Even as he got older Bucyk was still a top point scorer for the Bruins having 2 more 80 plus point seasons in 1975 and 1976.
-In fact Bucyk is only one of 3 players in NHL history to score 30+ goals at 40 years of age or older.
-In 1977, he was awarded the Lester Patrick Trophy for contributions to hockey in the United States.
+Despite all of the accolades the Bruins were upset by the Montreal Canadiens in the first round 4-3.